SynaptekResearch/hue-alarm/README.md

 ## --init

 Connect to the HUE bridge and obtain a username.
 This username should be set in the `configuration file`.

+## --runs

+The number of times to query the sensors

+## --delay

+The number of seconds to delay before running again.
+Try not to oversaturate the HUE bridge by setting this too low.
+The bridge may become unresponsive or slow for light button events.

+Also, try to balance the runs * delay to match your crontab entry.

+For example:

+If cron runs every 60 seconds, setting runs to 6 and delay to 10 results in 6 requests per minute.

 # Configuration
 ```